-‘Jeopardy!’ super-fan made a soundboard of positive affirmations from Alex Trebek.
+‘Jeopardy!’ superfan made a soundboard of positive affirmations from Alex Trebek.
 It’s just delightful

 “The dude loves to express encouragement,” Sorgatz said.
 “His enunciation of a simple ‘correct’ can make you feel like you just discovered the Ark of the Covenant, found the end of π, translated the Voynich manuscript, and identified the Zodiac Killer—all in an afternoon.”

-Bottomline, according to Sorgatz: “…no one offers encouragement quite like Alex Trebek.”
+Bottom line, according to Sorgatz: “No one offers encouragement quite like Alex Trebek.”

 Check out The Trebek Affirmation Soundboard here.